WHAT MAKES ME, ME...

 I’m probably best known for my years as editor and publisher of The Country Gazette Magazine (1992 – 2000), and for time spent as the executive director at the Fond du Lac County Historical Society (2015 – 2017).

-Now, in addition to working on my solo blogging career with G-Free Deliciously and Health and Lifestyle Coaching, I offer companies a variety of brand services and do consulting and speaking focusing on living a gluten-free lifestyle, entrepreneurship, blogging and writing as a career, communications, marketing, and nonprofit management.
-Besides that my efforts are focused on family, and as the NewsBrief editor and a board member for the Wisconsin Writers Association.
+Occasionally, in addition to working on my solo blogging career with G-Free Deliciously and Health and Lifestyle Coaching, when my schedule allows, I take on special projects, providing a variety of brand services and do consulting and speaking focusing on living a gluten-free lifestyle, entrepreneurship, blogging and writing as a career, communications, marketing, and nonprofit management.
+Besides that my efforts are focused on family, and as the Vice President and a board member for the Wisconsin Writers Association.

 Outside of my work, my husband Mark and I share our rural home in the heart of Wisconsin in an area known as “The Holyland” with a lifetime collection of books and other “rocks” that make life complete.
 We enjoy favorite times here being just the two of us, sharing summertime and holidays with visiting family and close friends, and special visits spent with our extraordinary grandchildren and god-grandchildren, equally remarkable — two grown children, goddaughter, and each of their spouses.

 During spring, summer, or fall you’ll find me in my vegetable and flower gardens.
 During the colder months when the days are shorter, evenings are spent hand-quilting, relaxing with a historical romance, or indulging in the guilty pleasure of my iPad.
 I can while away hours reading or researching just about anything to do with history, especially culinary and food history (I fully own up to being a certifiable history nut), new and old recipes, gardening and craft ideas.